Type species: Antheraea mylitta (Drury, 1773).

 In the second instar the basic body colour becomes apple-green, the longitudinal black lines vanish, the lateral yellow tubercles become tipped with blue, the head and legs become brown, and a pale yellow band appears above the abdominal spiracles.
 This basic colour scheme persists into the final instar, but with the head becoming greenish, and metallic 'drops' appearing laterally in the fourth instar.
-In the fifth instar (illustrated above), the tubercles become insignificant and are replaced by tufts of yellow hair.
+In the fifth instar (illustrated below), the tubercles become insignificant and are replaced by tufts of yellow hair.

 Newly emerged larvae take some days to settle down under a leaf.
 From the third instar onwards many larvae exhibit a kind of 'wanderlust', feeding at one spot for about four days before wandering off along the branches to a new location.
 This may be a survival strategy, for in it's latter stages great quantities of foliage are consumed -- the stout and compact larvae rely on cryptic coloration for concealment as they hang among a leaf cluster.

 Hostplants.
 Many species of oak (Quercus); however, it can also be found on beech (Fagus sylvatica), sweet chestnut (Castanea sativa), hornbeams (Carpinus), wild roses (Rosa) and hawthorns (Crataegus).
 Other trees/shrubs can also serve as hosts on occasions, such as Salix caprea, but this is rare.

 Cylindrical, but tapering towards both ends -- mahogany-brown.
 Formed in a tight, hard, oval, single, sealed, yellow to bright green cocoon with a loose, whitish outer wrap.
 The cocoon is soft at first but hardens up when impregnated with an hardening fluid.
 This dries out to leave a white, powdery residue.
 Spun up in a cluster of leaves but fixed to the nearest twig by a silk peduncle.
 The adult breaks out of this in late summer by softening and partially dissolving one end.